mleku/realy-protocol/doc/spec.md

 If instead of `filter\n` at the top there is `subscribe:<subscription Id>\n` the relay should return any events it finds the Id for and then subsequently will forward the Event Id of any new matching event that comes in until the client sends a `close:<subscription Id>\n` message.

 Once all stored events are returned, the relay will send `end:<subscription Id>\n` to notify the client the query is finished.
 If the client wants a subscription it must use `subscribe`.
+The client should end subscriptions with `close:<subscription Id>\n` or if the socket is closed.

 ### Text